solid/authentication-panel/oidc-authentication.md

 ## DPoP Validation

-If a `cnf` claim is present in the DPoP-bound Access Token, then it must a DPoP Proof must be present and validated using the methods outlined in the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04#section-4.2).
+If a `cnf` claim is present in the DPoP-bound Access Token, then the DPoP Proof MUST be present and validated using the methods outlined in the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04#section-4.2).

 As defined, this includes ensuring that the DPoP Proof has not expired, and both the URL and the